Insights

 In Wealth Strategy, Women and Wealth

-The reality facing single people in the United States today is that it is more expensive to be single than it is to be married.
-For example, a single woman may end up paying hundreds of thousands of dollars more over her lifetime than that of her married counterpart when considering taxes, retirement savings, and housing, among other factors.
+The reality facing single people in the United States today is that it is more expensive to be single than married.
+For example, a single woman may end up paying hundreds of thousands of dollars more over her lifetime than her married counterpart when considering taxes, retirement savings, and housing, among other factors.
 (One estimate suggests the total could be closer to $1 million!)

-There has been much discussion on the so-called “marriage penalty” – when a married couple has an increased tax burden when they file jointly rather than if they had each filed as a single.
+Much discussion has been on the so-called “marriage penalty” – when a married couple has an increased tax burden when they file jointly rather than if they had each filed as a single.
 It’s important to point out that not every couple faces a “marriage penalty.”
-Several factors play into whether they will be impacted by such a penalty, including the income of each spouse and the state where they reside.
+Several factors play into whether the penalty will impact a couple, including the income of each spouse and the state where they reside.

 While many like to focus on the “marriage penalty,” there is not as much discussion about the “single penalty.”

-Whether you are single by choice or circumstance, millions of people are impacted by the additional costs of being single.
+Whether you are single by choice or circumstance, the additional costs of being single impact millions of people.
 According to 2019 data from the U.S. Census, 45% of men and women age 18 or older are single (never married, divorced, or widowed).
-I have experienced the penalty firsthand after the death of my husband to cancer in 2014.
-While it can be daunting to think that as a single person you may possibly pay hundreds of thousands more over your lifetime than your married friends, with proper planning you can minimize the penalty’s impact on your life.
+I experienced the penalty firsthand after the death of my husband to cancer in 2014.
+While it can be daunting to think that as a single person, you may pay hundreds of thousands more over your lifetime than your married friends.
+With proper planning, you can minimize the penalty’s impact on your life.

 EXAMPLES OF SINGLE-PERSON PENALTY